stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Breaking changes

+- 1.7.0 I've fixed a few bugs concerning IE11 support.
+If you rely on the bug, your application may break.
+Now I recommend to add both the ES2015 version `pdf.worker.js` and the ES5 version `pdf.worker-es5.js` of the service worker to your assets folder.
 - 1.0.0-rc.5 reactivated IE11 support.
 The default files `pdf.js`, `pdf-worker.js`, and `viewer.js` use a modern ES6 dialect of JavaScript.
 Your benefit: the files are smaller.
 My benefit: it's easier to understand and debug your error messages.
 To support IE11, you must include another set of JavaScript files: `pdf-es5.js`, `pdf-worker-es5.js`, and `viewer-es5.js`.
 - 1.0.0-rc.2 This shouldn't break anything, but just to be sure: the default files `pdf.js`, `pdf-worker.js`, and `viewer.js` have been updated to version 2.2.228.
 Plus, they are compiled without Babel and without minifiying to make debugging easier.
 The Angular CLI minifies and transpiles the files, so you shouldn't notice any difference (apart from being able to debug).
 - 0.9.54 renames the "sneak preview" files `pdf-2.2.222.js` and `pdf.worker-2.2.222.js` to `pdf.*-2.2` (i.e. the minor version 222 is dropped).
 Also deleted the `pdf.*-2.2.199.js` files in favor of the `pdf.*-2.2.js` files.